 · Stay on the intended route unless I am familiar with the area or am carrying navigation aids

-· When I venture off-track I always watch where I place each footstep to avoid a fall.
+· When I venture off-track I always watch where I place my footsteps to avoid falling.

 As a child I grew up in the northern suburbs of Sydney with Ku-ring-gai Chase National Park as my back yard.
 After school and on weekends I would spend countless hours with my best friend and school mates exploring the bush, catching tadpoles, yabbies and cicadas, damming creeks and playing hide and seek.